AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This method returns controller for UpdateCoefficientsForContract.
+This method returns the controller for UpdateCoefficientsForContract.
 The root address consists originally of default parliament organization, developer organization.
-The type of root contoller and developer controller is Assocation
+The type of root controller and developer controller is Assocation.

 - **root_controller** root controller information.
 - **parliament_controller** parliament controller information.